httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 The "dcz" content encoding identifies a resource that is a "Dictionary-Compressed Zstandard" stream.

 A "Dictionary-Compressed Zstandard" stream is a binary stream that starts with a 40-byte fixed header and is followed by a Zstandard {{RFC8878}} stream of the response that has been compressed with an external dictionary.

+The dictionary used for the "dcz" content encoding is a "raw" dictionary type as defined in {{type}} and is treated as a raw dictionary as per section 5 of RFC 8878.

 The 40-byte header consists of a fixed 8-byte sequence followed by the 32-byte SHA-256 hash of the external dictionary that was used to compress the